davepfeiffer/enee440-study-materials/exam1.md

 ### Registers

 - When arguments are passed to procedures (functions) the are stored in r0-r3 from left to right.
-There are ways to pass more than 4 arguments but we don't care.
+There are ways to pass more than 4 arguments but for the purposes of exam 1 we don't care.

 - Registers 0-3 are _caller save_. ie: if you want the to keep the values stored in r0-r3 after calling a procedure, they need to be saved elsewhere.